HangfireIO/Hangfire.io/_drafts/hangfire-1.4.0.md

     new ScheduledState(TimeSpan.Minutes(1)));
 {% endhighlight %}

+Please note you can't access parent job's return value as this requires some architectural changes.
+Hope this will be implemented in version 2.0.

 ### Redesigned Dashboard

 Dashboard was redesigned, new navigation, less colors, more accents.
-It also become extensible, so you can add new pages and modify navigation menus.
-Even if you slightly look at the picture below, you'll get all the problems you have – 1573 items in queues, no active servers and one failed jobs you have to re-queue or delete.
+It also became extensible, so you can add new pages and modify navigation menus.
+Just look at this:

 [![New Dashboard](/img/new-dashboard.png)](/img/new-dashboard.png)

 ### And much more!

-Please see raw release notes for versions [1.4.0-beta1](/blog/2015/04/06/hangfire-1.4.0-beta1.html) and [1.4.0-rc1](/blog/2015/04/09/hangfire-1.4.0-rc1.html).
+Please see raw release notes for versions [1.4.0-beta1](/blog/2015/04/06/hangfire-1.4.0-beta1.html), [1.4.0-rc1](/blog/2015/04/09/hangfire-1.4.0-rc1.html) and [1.4.0-rc2](/blog/2015/04/11/hangfire-1.4.0-rc2.html).